 Years: Open

-Body Group: Eligible Bodies include the LMP, GT1 & GTS, Group C. Note: JK-RTR (Race Ready) Bodies/Chassis are also eligible, and are available for purchase from PASER.
+Body Group: Eligible Bodies include the LMP, GT1 & GTS, Group C, GTD, Can Am and Lemans.
+No open wheel cars allowed.
+Note: JK-RTR (Race Ready) Bodies/Chassis are also eligible, and are available for purchase from PASER.

 Body Height, Minimum: N/A